 - organize a national student pool for student representatives within the national quality assurance system for higher education

-What's happening in SQC?
+What happens in SQC?

 - Create a student pool for organizing student representatives for the assessment groups in UKÄ's reviews,

-- create training for these student representatives,
+- create a training for these student representatives,

 See ya!